Rashaad01/AM10-data-visualization/README.md

 ---

 ## REPOSITORY INFORMATION
 This repository contains an analysis of the transaction information for 100,000 orders of an e-commerce platform, Olist.
-It employs key analytical tools such as **python, numpy, seaborn, matplotlib, scipy.stats, word cloub and pandas**, and presents thought-provoking insights for boosting revenue.
+It employs key analytical tools such as **numpy, seaborn, matplotlib, scipy.stats, word cloub and pandas**, and presents thought-provoking insights for boosting revenue.
 It synthesizes nine raw files into a single analytical dataset and employs SQL through DBeaver, Python, and visualization techniques to uncover insights for boosting revenue.

 ## BACKGROUND